dmarti/www.aloodo.org/src/index.md

    protection](http://www.aloodo.org/protection/)
    in place of a problematic ad blocker.

 ## The un-tracking pixel

-The un-tracking pixel attempts to set a third-party "tracking" cookie.
-Use it on sites where you prefer not to run third-party JavaScript.
+The un-tracking pixel attempts to set a third-party
+<q>tracking</q> cookie.
+Use it on sites where you prefer
+not to run third-party JavaScript.

 It will prime the browser with a <q>tracking</q>
 cookie, so that tracking will be detected more quickly on a site that does have the script.

-(If you have a main site where you want to show warnings or do other actions, you can put the pixel on your other sites.)
+(If you have a main site where you want to show warnings or do other actions, you can put the pixel on your other sites.
+For example, some blogs will let you use a third-party image but not a third-party script.)

 Include the un-tracking pixel with